Postgraduate Research

 To undertake a PhD in the School of Psychology and Counselling, you will need to have a supervisory team made up of two supervisors.
 Prospective students who are interested in pursuing doctoral studies in the School should check the School’s research areas and get in touch directly with potential supervisors prior to submitting their application.

-You can find the profiles of staff in the School of Psychology and Counselling here.
+Learn more about our staff in the School of Psychology and Counselling here.

 Application process